LukeStashWalker/stashwalker/README.md

     <!-- - single or double chest if the chest is in a dungeon with a broken spawner (potential kit shop dropoff location) -->
 - new chunks: renders rectangles around new chunks (based on copper ore in the Overworld and ancient debris in the Nether), enabling you to follow chunk trails
 - sign reader: posts text of signs you pass by in the chat HUD
+- altered dungeons: this feature highlights a dungeon if it has been altered (somebody has been inside the dungeon).
+It checks for pillars in a radius above the dungeon.
+A pillar block (can also be air) is defined as a block for which all block around it horizontally are of a different type of block.
+It there are 5 of more pillar blocks above each other vertically a pillar is detected.
+When a dungeon is detected it also highlights zombies, skeletons and spiders.
+If there are multiple of these mobs already inside the dungeon this can be an indication that these mobs where spawned when the player was near the spawner

 ![alt text](screenshots/1.png)